Anton Spiridonov

 Anton Valeryevich Spiridonov (born August 5, 1998) is a Russian-American ice dancer.
-With his current skating partner, Lorraine McNamara, he is the 2023 World University Games silver medalist and 2022 CS U.S. Classic bronze medalist.
+With his former skating partner, Lorraine McNamara, he is the 2023 World University Games silver medalist and 2022 CS U.S. Classic bronze medalist.

 Personal life

 Spiridonov was born on August 5, 1998, in Kissimmee, Florida to parents Valery Spiridonov, a former pair skater, and Elena Garanina, a former ice dancer, both for the Soviet Union.
 His half-brother, Maxim Zavosin, formerly competed in ice dance for the United States and Hungary.